Sign In

 Edit

 I'm Nancy Nathanson, State Representative for District 13 in the House of Representatives, and you've found my website.
 Welcome!
-I am proud to represent District 13, which includes north Eugene's Harlow, Cal Young, Northeast, Goodpasture, River Road, and Santa Clara neighborhoods.
-My contact information can be found on this page, and you can find my newsletters, testimony, legislative priorities, and more.
+District 13 includes north Eugene's Harlow, Cal Young, Northeast, Goodpasture, River Road, and Santa Clara neighborhoods.
+My contact information is above, and you can find additional resources to the left, including links to my newsletters, testimony, and news releases under the News and Information tab.

-With help from constituents and community organizations, I have introduced legislation to address a number of different topics in the 2023 legislative session.
-Some of those are:
+I plan to introduce legislation to address a number of different topics in the 2025 legislative session.
+Here are a few of the topic areas I’ve been working on:

 Please don't hesitate to contact my office if I can be of service to you.